 See more section

-In the U.S. Attorney’s Office for the Southern District of New York (SDNY), Rachel worked on some of the Office’s most high-profile cases, including United States v.
+As a former Assistant U.S. Attorney in the Southern District of New York (SDNY), Rachel Maimin tried numerous cases to successful jury verdict.
+In her nine years as a federal prosecutor for the SDNY, Rachel worked on some of the office’s highest-profile matters, including United States v.
 Michael Cohen, where she acted as a senior prosecutor in the investigation and prosecution of the personal attorney to the President of the United States.
 She was also lead prosecutor on the largest-ever gang investigation and prosecution in New York City history, which resulted in the arrest and prosecution of 120 leaders and members of two rival gangs.

-Prior to her work for the government, Rachel practiced litigation at two prominent firms in New York City.
-She also clerked for the Honorable Joseph F. Bianco of the U.S. District Court for the Eastern District of New York.
+Prior to her government service, Rachel practiced litigation at two prominent firms in New York City.
+She also clerked for the Hon.
+Joseph F. Bianco of the U.S. District Court for the Eastern District of New York.